Tomten (poem)

-Tomten, also known as "Midvinternattens köld är hård", is a poem written by Viktor Rydberg, and originally published in Ny Illustrerad Tidning in 1881.
+"Tomten" ("The Tomte"), also known as "Midvinternattens köld är hård" ("The Cold of Midwinter Night is Harsh"), is a poem written by Viktor Rydberg, and originally published in Ny Illustrerad Tidning in 1881.
 While outwardly being an idyllic Christmas poem, the poem asks about the meaning of life.

 A short film, Tomten, was recorded in 1941 by Gösta Roosling, where Hilda Borgström reads the entire poem.

 Lotta Engberg's 2009 Christmas album Jul hos mig closes with a final, hidden, bonus track with Sven Wollter reading the poem.

 The poem has also been recorded as an audio book, with Torgny Lindgren reading it.

 In English

 Rydberg's poem has been translated into English by Charles Wharton Stork, Anna Krook, Elias Gordon and Judith Moffett.
-In 1961 Astrid Lindgren published a prose version of the story with illustrations by Harald Wiberg.
-In 2007 the German film Tomte Tummetott and the Fox was made, based on the stories by Astrid Lindgren.
+In 1960 Astrid Lindgren published a prose version of the story with illustrations by Harald Wiberg.
+Both films based on her Tomten stories were made: Tomte Tummetott and the Fox in 2007, and The Tomten and the Fox in 2019.